How do debt consoldiation loans work?

 An analysis of debt consolidation loans by New Zealand company Loansmart found the following:

-- Most people consolidate between 2 to 5 loans, with the smallest being two and the largest being 12.
+- Most people consolidate between 3-7 debts, up from 2 to 5 loans in the previous year.

 - The average amount saved on monthly repayments is around 40%.